jakelishman/binhbar/articles/gsoc/developers-guide-sphinx/article.md

 Despite all this, the Sphinx build process has gone smoothly for me, and running `make html` is fast and easy.
-I have found that Sphinx likes to serve its static content from a folder called `_static`, which is somewhat a problem when using GitHub pages, which by default ignore all directory entries which start with an underscore.
+I have found that Sphinx likes to serve its static content from a folder called `_static`, which is somewhat a problem when using GitHub pages, which by default ignores all directory entries which start with an underscore.
 Fortunately there is a fix for this, but it is not really documented other than by users' complaints in GitHub issue trackers that things are broken.